About Clemente

 Our students face significant barriers to higher education.
 The U.S. Federal Poverty Level is $15,000 for individuals; $31,000 for a family of four.
 Many of our students fall below this threshold, and the vast majority qualify for the Supplemental Nutrition Assistance Program (SNAP) and Medicaid (130% and 150% of the Poverty Level respectively).

-In addition to financial distress, our students commonly report other major barriers to higher education, including housing insecurity, incarceration, trauma, health-related challenges, and immigration status issues.
+In addition to financial distress, our students commonly report other major barriers to higher education, including housing insecurity, incarceration, trauma, and health-related challenges.

 Clemente offers an open door.
 We require only that students are at least 17 years old, able to read a newspaper, and plan to complete a year-long course.
-We do not require a high school diploma, GED, college test scores, or proof of immigration status.
+We do not require a high school diploma, GED, college test scores, or other documentation.

 Impact